knetikmedia/knetikcloud-csharp-net20-client/docs/ContentPollsApi.md

 <a name="answerpoll"></a>
 # **AnswerPoll**
-> ModelPollResponseResource AnswerPoll (string id, string answerKey)
+> PollResponseResource AnswerPoll (string id, string answerKey)

 Add your vote to a poll